Snapshot Montage

 How we appreciate our life shapes our aesthetics.

-Aesthetics needs to be cultivated, but it is not like a tree, of which growth can be measured by physical appearance.
-The concept is abstract so people mostly tend to focus on the forms and works of aesthetics.
-However, the process, which is worth more attention, is often overlooked.
+Aesthetics needs to be cultivated, but it is not like a tree whose growth can be measured by physical appearance.
+Since the concept is abstract, people often focus on the forms and works of aesthetics.
+However, the process, which deserves more attention, is often overlooked.

-Curriculum Reform Initiative Taskforce: Agenda for Art and Design Education (CRIT-AADE) wishes to bring aesthetic impacts on not only students but also teachers.
-As teachers bring the materials from life to the class, which can echo the experiences of students, it is more possible for aesthetics to be related and realized in real life.
-Teaching in class is only the approach, and practicing in life is our ultimate goal and the outcome we expect.
-When teachers and students can appreciate and experience life with all sensory perceptions, it is a way to boost aesthetic education.
+The Curriculum Reform Initiative Taskforce: Agenda for Art and Design Education (CRIT-AADE) aims to bring aesthetic impacts not only to students but also to teachers.
+When teachers bring materials from everyday life into the classroom, which resonate with students’ experiences, aesthetics can be more relatable and realized in real life.
+Teaching in class is only one approach; practicing in life is our ultimate goal and the outcome we expect.
+When teachers and students can appreciate and experience life through all sensory perceptions, it enhances aesthetic education.

-We have pondered on what would be the legacies of this program.
-We understand the importance of formative assessment in the teaching process, and therefore understand that lesson plans and students’ work cannot be viewed as the only outcomes.
-To sustain the impact of aesthetic education, CRIT-AADE is determined to build up a website as an official database to save every effort and resource from all the developers.
-Moreover, with assistance from Life Scenery Film, we are glad to document the wonderful moments of aesthetic courses taking place in different schools on this beautiful island.
+We have considered the legacies of this program.
+Understanding the importance of formative assessment in the teaching process, we recognize that lesson plans and students’ work cannot be viewed as the only outcomes.
+To sustain the impact of aesthetic education, CRIT-AADE is committed to building a website as an official database to preserve every effort and resource from all the developers.
+Additionally, with the assistance of Life Scenery Film, we are excited to document the wonderful moments of aesthetic courses taking place in different schools on this beautiful island.